Watership Down: Part 2: On Watership Down

-Although Watership Down is a peaceful habitat, Hazel realizes that since there are no does, the future of the new warren is certain to end with the inevitable deaths of the buck rabbits present.
-With the help of their useful new friend, a black-headed gull named Kehaar, they locate a nearby warren called Efrafa, which is overcrowded.
-Hazel sends a small embassy, led by Holly, to Efrafa to present their request for does.
+Although Watership Down is a peaceful habitat, Hazel realizes that, with all buck rabbits and no does, the warren will soon die out.
+With the help of their useful new friend, a black-headed gull named Kehaar, they discover a nearby warren called Efrafa, which is overcrowded.
+At Hazel's request, Holly leads a small embassy to Efrafa to present their request for does.

-Meanwhile, Hazel and Pipkin, the smallest member of the group, scout the nearby Nuthanger Farm, where they find a hutch with rabbits inside.
-Despite their uncertainty about living wild, the hutch rabbits are willing to come to Watership.
-Two nights later, Hazel leads a raid on the farm, which frees three of the hutch rabbits before the farmer returns.
-Hazel's leg is wounded by a shotgun blast, and he is rescued by Fiver and Blackberry.
-When the embassy returns soon after, Hazel and his rabbits learn that Efrafa is a police state led by the despotic General Woundwort, who refuses to allow anyone to leave his range of control.
-Holly and the other rabbits dispatched have managed to escape with little more than their lives intact.
+Hazel and Pipkin (the smallest rabbit) decide to scout out the nearby Nuthanger Farm, where they find a rabbit hutch.
+Despite their uncertainty about living wild, the four hutch rabbits are willing to come to Watership.
+Two nights later, Hazel leads a raid on the farm, which frees two does and a buck from the hutch.
+Hazel is wounded in the leg by the farmer's shotgun and presumed dead; Fiver's visions prompt him and Blackberry to return and rescue Hazel.
+When the embassy to Efrafa returns soon after, Hazel and his rabbits learn that Efrafa is a police state run by the despotic General Woundwort, who refuses to allow anyone to leave his warren.
+Holly and his three companions have managed to escape with little more than their lives.

 Part 3: Efrafa

-However, Holly's group has managed to identify an Efrafan doe named Hyzenthlay, who wishes to leave the warren and can recruit other does to join in the escape.
+While they were imprisoned in Efrafa, Holly's group had met an Efrafan doe named Hyzenthlay, who wishes to leave the warren and can recruit other does to join in the escape.
 Hazel and Blackberry devise a plan to rescue Hyzenthlay's group and bring them to Watership Down.

-Bigwig is sent to do the mission, and infiltrates Efrafa in the guise of a member of the Owsla, while Hazel and the rest wait by a nearby river.
-With help from Kehaar, Bigwig manages to free Hyzenthlay and nine other does, as well as a condemned prisoner named Blackavar.
-Woundwort and his officers pursue, but the Watership rabbits and the escapees use a punt to escape down the River Test.
+Bigwig infiltrates Efrafa in the guise of a 'hlessi' (a wandering rabbit unattached to any warren).
+He is recruited into the Efrafan Owsla by Woundwort, while Hazel and several other Watership rabbits hide across the nearby River Test.
+With help from Kehaar, Bigwig manages to free Hyzenthlay and nine other does, as well as a condemned Efrafan prisoner named Blackavar.
+Woundwort and his officers pursue them, but the Watership rabbits and the escapees use a punt to float away down the Test and escape.